klokane/loxy/README.md

     st:connect(function() return 3 end)
     r = st() -- r is now table {1,2,3} - collected result of all callback

-Both preddefined marshallers will store just _first_ retuned value of calback eg. for function() return 9,7,5,3,1 end will be marshaled just value 9
+Both preddefined marshallers will store just _first_ retuned value of callback eg. for `function() return 9,7,5,3,1 end` will be stored just _first_ value `9`

 ### Own marshallers

-You can define your own marshallers (for example return sum of callbacks)
+You can create your own marshallers (for example return sum of callbacks)

 API for marshaller is very simple

-    m = marshaller() -- must be callable - it will create instance m:add(self,val)  -- add next result of callback m:res(self)      -- return result of callback
+    m = marshaller() -- must be callable - it will create marshaller instance m:add(self,val)  -- called on every callback invocation m:res(self)      -- return result collected by add()

-For example there id marshhaler which will return sum of returned values
+For example there is marshaller which will return sum of returned values

     SumMarshaller = function()
       return {